MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-proxy-block-session-aad.md

 1. The file should be blocked and you should receive the message you set under **Customize block messages**.

-1. In the [Cloud App Security portal](https://portal.cloudappsecurity.com/), click on **Control** followed by **Policies**, and then click on the policy you've created to view the policy report.
+1. In the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), click on **Control** followed by **Policies**, and then click on the policy you've created to view the policy report.
 A session policy match should appear shortly.

-1. In the policy report, you can see which logins were redirected to Microsoft Cloud App Security for session control, and which files were downloaded or blocked from the monitored sessions.
+1. In the policy report, you can see which logins were redirected to Microsoft Defender for Cloud Apps for session control, and which files were downloaded or blocked from the monitored sessions.

 ## Next steps